nufelroknidev/dc-linc/README.md

 | **Merged fallback** (this work) | **63.7% (+5.5 pp)** (116/182) | **55.6% (+13.9 pp)** (40/72) |
 | Oracle upper bound | 65.4% (119/182) | 59.7% (43/72) |

 The fallback is purely rule-based: keep LINC when it returns a decisive answer; use DC-LINC when LINC returns Uncertain.
-DC-LINC and LINC are complementary on **37.5%** of operator-bearing queries — the structural foundation of the gain.
+DC-LINC and LINC are complementary on **37.5%** of operator-bearing queries, which is where the gain comes from.

 <img src="docs/figures/results_comparison.png" width="700" alt="Results comparison: full FOLIO vs operator subset, with oracle line"/>

-The gain is not uniform — decomposition helps some operators and hurts others:
+The gain is not uniform: decomposition helps some operators and hurts others.

 <img src="docs/figures/operator_accuracy.png" width="700" alt="Per-operator accuracy with delta strip"/>

-NOR/XOR gains are large but sample-small (n=5, all True ground-truth labels) — interpret with caution.
+NOR/XOR gains are large but sample-small (n=5, all True ground-truth labels), so interpret with caution.
 AND regression is the key failure mode: one Uncertain child drives the full conjunction to Uncertain, overriding LINC's decisive monolithic proofs.

 <img src="docs/figures/complementarity.png" width="700" alt="Complementarity waffle: each square is one query"/>

-37.5% of the 72 operator-bearing queries are **complementary** — exactly one system is right.
-This divergence is what the merged fallback exploits.
+On 37.5% of the 72 operator-bearing queries, exactly one system is right.
+The merged fallback exploits this divergence.

 ---